marinabeshai/publicinterest/README.md

             - Cox
             - Blinder
 # Notes
+    - How many people are we talking about, how often do they do things, how big are the transactions, where do they take place, etc.
     - Need to walk through wiki.txt.
 Am I skipping anything important? (publicinterest/src/py/wiki.txt)
     - Bug with 'RDSA' ticker.
         -https://efdsearch.senate.gov/search/view/ptr/045f76aa-7ae2-4040-a603-67b5ebc3b271/